bradodd/SRTE-Lab/task9/task9.md

 <img src="../images/t9s5b.png" width=512>
 </pre></code></details>

-Step 6:  Alright, we have done quite some progress, now what’s left is to Push the Data Traffic to a SR-Policy by using the Blue plane only, and avoiding Red plane.
+Step 6:  Alright, we have made quite some progress, now what’s left is to Push the Data Traffic to a SR-Policy by using the Blue plane only, and avoiding Red plane.
 This can be achieved as following.
 On ```‘xrvr-1‘``` configure the SR-Policy as below:
 ```
 segment-routing
  traffic-eng